 Guilt.
 I feel its sting in the aftermath of the stupid choices I make.
 In those moments, it can feel like God is a thousand miles away and that he’s not interested in hearing how I’ve blown it again.
 I can get stuck in a catch-22, trying to clean myself up first before I talk to the only One who can actually purify me.

-When guilt causes us to avoid God, that’s when it turns into debilitating shame.
-We choose to live in self-imposed exile, forgetting that Jesus already put an end to our separation from Him.
+When guilt causes us to avoid God, it turns into debilitating shame.
+We choose to live in self-imposed exile, forgetting that Jesus already put an end to our separation from him.

 The message of the gospel is that every day is filled with new mercies.
 Today is your opportunity to turn your heart away from sin and shame and look upon Jesus, who opened the way for you to trace your steps back to the cross and have a fresh start.